yusufshaidu/yusufshaidu.github.io/README.md

 Moreover, I am an expert data scientist.
 I am currently focused on deepening my understanding of data structures and algorithms using Python, enhancing my ability to design efficient, scalable, and high-performance data-driven solutions.

 In addition, I am actively developing and contributing scientific software, including open-source frameworks for atomistic simulations and MLIP development.
-I am also open to collaborations and the application of these methods to new challenging systems.
+I am open to collaborations and the application of these methods to new challenging systems.

 ---
 ## Ongoing Projects